julianrubisch/dictation/README.md

 - 🔀 Shuffles words for varied practice sessions
 - 🔊 Uses macOS native Text-to-Speech to pronounce words
 - ⌨️ Interactive prompts for typing practice
+- 🔁 Press TAB to repeat audio on demand
 - ✅ Validates spelling and provides feedback
 - 📊 Shows progress and accuracy statistics